 Fall always feels like a good time for a fresh start.
 Even more so than in spring, I feel the urge to deep clean the house and weed out my closet as I rotate in the warmer wardrobe.
 This year, I went through all of my bathroom cabinet drawers, and, whoa, was it a mess.
 It took a whole trash bag to handle all the bottles and clutter!

 After that big purge, I was on a roll and decided to re-evaluate my skincare regimen.
 And for the first time, I feel confident about creating all of my products from scratch!

-My skin falls under the ‘aging’ category, which is linked with dryness.
-Here’s how I’m transitioning my nighttime cleansing ritual to draw in moisture and lock it in.
+My skin falls under the aging category, which is linked with dryness.
+Here’s how I’m transitioning my nighttime cleansing ritual to add more moisture and lock it in.

-Change Up Your Cleanser
+1. Change Up Your Cleanser

 Cleansing balms feel amazing on chapped, red skin.
 Just don’t get too aggressive when removing it with the muslin cloth.

-But skin is more easily irritated and sensitive when dry, so my advice is to go easy and stop scrubbing with anything harsh.
+But skin is more sensitive and easily irritated when it’s dry, so my advice is to go easy and stop scrubbing with anything harsh.
 This simple face scrub is my new favorite.
-It’s pre-mixed and I can keep it by the sink.
+It’s premixed, and I can keep it by the sink.

-Honey Cinnamon Oatmeal cleanser
+Honey Cinnamon Oatmeal Cleanser

-- 1 tablespoon finely ground old fashioned oatmeal
+- 1 tablespoon finely ground old-fashioned oatmeal

 - 1 tablespoon Bentonite clay